diffix/coronaVirus/cov-clear/scripts/README.md

 * `sql.txt`: The sql commands needed to populate all three tables.
 * `colDifferences.json`: If `<originalData>.csv` doesn't match the configuration in `colInfo.json`, then `colDifferences.json` is produced and the program aborts.
 * `characterize.json`: This is formatted like `colInfo.json`, but lists up to 10 distinct column values for each column.
 This is produces by setting the `justCharacterize` flag to `True` in the `getColInfo` class object creation call.
 Can contain sensitive information.
+* `colsAndQuestions.csv`: The column names and questions, sorted by column name

 ### Features